quiltdata/quilt/docs/walkthrough/working-with-the-catalog.md

 The associated workflow contains the rules for validating your package.

-The metadata can be added with JSON editor for both packages and individual file entries within a package, represented as a key/value table with infinite nesting.
-If workflow contains JSON schema, you will have predefined key/value pairs according to the schema.
+The metadata can be added with the JSON editor for both packages and individual file entries within a package, represented as a key/value table with infinite nesting.
+If workflow contains JSON schema, you will have predefined key/value pairs based on the schema.

 #### JSON editor

-To add a new key/value field double click on an empty cell and type key name, then press "Enter" or "Tab", or click outside of the cell.
-To change value double click on that value.
+To add a new key/value field double click on an empty cell and type the key name, then press "Enter" or "Tab", or click outside of the cell.
+To change the value double click on that value.

 Values can be strings, numbers, arrays, or objects.
 Every value that you type will be parsed as JSON.

+> Limitations
-We don't support references and compound types yet.
+> * References and compound types are not currently supported.

 ### Push to bucket

-You can push the existing package from one bucket to another.
+You can push an existing data package from one S3 bucket to another.
 To use this feature consult [workflows](../advanced-features/workflows.md) page.

 ### Summarize